GeoscienceAustralia/hiperseis/seismic/cluster/README.md

       sort    Sort based on the source and station block...

-## Three steps to travel time input files
+## Four steps to travel time input files

 There are three steps to the input file generation in the following sequence: